emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 ### The Druid's Guidebook

 __Tier 0:__
-* __Catseye:__ _(Cost: 0)_ Change your eyes to those of a cat, giving yourself low light vision for one hour.
+* __Catseye:__ Change your eyes to those of a cat, giving yourself low light vision for one hour.
-* __Claws:__ _(Cost: 0)_ Grow claws from your fingers capable of dealing 1d6 damage.
+* __Claws:__ Grow claws from your fingers capable of dealing 1d6 damage.
-* __Cold Resistance:__ _(Cost: 0)_ Resist cold.
+* __Cold Resistance:__ Resist cold.
 You take 1d4 fewer damage from cold or frost based attacks.
 Passive.
 You may have at most one passive resistance active at a time.
 You may apply a passive resistance as an offhand action.
-* __Control Plant Growth:__ _(Cost: 0)_ Quickly grow a plant up to the size of a hedge in about 5 minutes or 1 turn in combat.
+* __Control Plant Growth:__ Quickly grow a plant up to the size of a hedge in about 5 minutes or 1 turn in combat.
-* __Crown of Fireflies:__ _(Cost: 0)_ Summon a crown of fireflies to dance around your head, casting candlelight around you.
+* __Crown of Fireflies:__ Summon a crown of fireflies to dance around your head, casting candlelight around you.
 You may command the fireflies up to a distance of 100 feet.
-* __Echolocate:__ _(Cost: 0)_ Let out an inaudible sonic pulse, which allows you to gain a picture of a room as a perception check, even if it is completely dark.
+* __Echolocate:__ Let out an inaudible sonic pulse, which allows you to gain a picture of a room as a perception check, even if it is completely dark.
-* __Fire Resistance:__ _(Cost: 0)_ Resist fire damage.
+* __Fire Resistance:__ Resist fire damage.
 You take 1d4 fewer damage from fire based attacks.
 Passive.
 You may have at most one passive resistance active at a time.
 You may apply a passive resistance as an offhand action.
-* __Forest Sense:__ _(Cost: 0)_ Perform perception checks using the natural world around you.
+* __Forest Sense:__ Perform perception checks using the natural world around you.
 Take advantage on perception checks made using living natural entities to aid you.
-* __Lightning Resistance:__ _(Cost: 0)_ Resist electricity.
+* __Lightning Resistance:__ Resist electricity.
 You take 1d4 fewer damage from lightning based attacks.
 Passive.
 You may have at most one passive resistance active at a time.
 You may apply a passive resistance as an offhand action.
-* __Mend:__ _(Cost: 0)_ Instantly mend a broken item or object.
+* __Mend:__ Instantly mend a broken item or object.
 You must have most of the pieces and the object must not be too complicated.
 Make an intelligence check if repairing a complex object.
-* __Spider Web:__ _(Cost: 0)_ Create incredibly sticky spiderweb, capable of holding a person.
+* __Spider Web:__ Create incredibly sticky spiderweb, capable of holding a person.
 You are able to create it at the rate of five cubic feet per five minute span, or one five foot cube per action.
-* __Walk on Water:__ _(Cost: 0)_ Walk atop the water.
+* __Walk on Water:__ Walk atop the water.
 Concentration.
 * __Constricting Vine:__ _(Cost: 1)_ A vine bursts from the ground at an enemies feet dealing 1d4 damage.
 On a failed dex save against your inner fire, the enemy is held in place until it hacks the vines away or succeeds at the save.
 * __Hurl Stone:__ _(Cost: 1)_ Magically hurl a stone at an enemy for 1d4 damage.
 On a failed spell power save, the enemy is knocked prone.